 Visit our Frequently Asked Questions page to get some basic questions answered that you might have about RLCs at SJU!
 More questions?
 Contact Sarah Jones, email@example.com or 610-660-1941.

-Biology, Chemical Biology & Environmental Science majors: register for BEAGLE here.
+Open to Biology, Chemical Biology & Environmental Science majors.
 All BEAGLE participants will reside in the Science RLC.
 For more information about the Science RLC, please visit our Science RLC page.

 The application process for the 2014-2105 Academic Year is open now closed.
 If you wish to be placed on a Waiting list for an Upperclassmen RLC, please complete the Room Change Waitlist form available in the main Office of Residence Life in LaFarge Hall.
 More questions?
 Contact Sarah Jones, firstname.lastname@example.org or 610-660-1941.